zpnoob/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [PERSON_PARAMS]`

 * For details on available `PERSON_PARAMS`, click [here](#PERSON-PARAMS).
-* Edits the person at the specified `INDEX`.
+* Edits the contact at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com`
-    * Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+    * Edits the phone number and email address of the first contact to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/ pr/HIGH`
-    * Edits the name of the 2nd person to be `Betsy Crower`, clears all existing tags and changes the priority to HIGH.
+    * Edits the name of the second contact to be `Betsy Crower`, clears all existing tags and changes the priority to HIGH.

 <box type="warning" seamless>

-**Warning:** When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+**Warning:** When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.

 </box>
 <box type="tip" seamless>